 August 6, 2020: Although she’s only 22 years old, Sydney Mesher has already done a lot as a professional dancer.
-Late last year, she achieved a longtime goal by becoming a member of the famed Radio City Music Hall Rockettes and performed in their legendary holiday show.
+Late last year, she achieved a longtime goal by becoming a member of the famed Radio City Music Hall Rockettes.
+She performed in their legendary holiday show.

-She’s distinctive in another way as well.
-When she appeared on the Radio City stage in New York City, Sydney was the first dancer with a visible disability in the troupe’s nearly 100-year history.
+Sydney is distinctive in another way as well.
+She was the first dancer with a visible disability to appear on stage in the troupe’s nearly 100-year history.
 Sydney was born without a left hand.
 But she never let that slow her down.
-She’s rallied past several bumps in the road, including a significant injury in early 2019 that threatened her ability to perform for an important audition.
+She’s rallied past several bumps in the road, including a significant one in early 2019.
+A foot injury threatened her ability to perform for an important audition.

-In this episode of Move Forward Radio, Sydney talks about her journey from being a little girl in Oregon, who was dancing before she could walk, to becoming an assured and dedicated performer.
-Joining her is Tyler Kenton, a physical therapist who helped her through an injury, and with whom Sydney continues to work as needed to stay in prime condition.
-Tyler discusses how Sydney’s physical features influence her treatment and the innovative rehab program that returned her to high-performance dancing on a tight schedule.
+Sydney talks about her journey from a little girl who was dancing before she could walk.
+Joining her is Tyler Kenton, a physical therapist who helped her through an injury.
+Tyler discusses how Sydney’s physical features influence her treatment.
+He also shares about the innovative rehab program that returned her to high-performance dancing on a tight schedule.

 Here’s our conversation with Sydney and Tyler.